microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

 The sample assumes familiarity with Dx12 programming and DirectX raytracing concepts introduced in the [D3D12 Raytracing Simple Lighting sample](../D3D12RaytracingProceduralGeometry/readme.md).

 ### Scene
 The scene consists of triangle and procedural geometry.
-Since the mixed geometry types are not currently supported within a single bottom-level AS, both triangle and procedural geometry are stored in seprate bottom-level AS.
+Since the mixed geometry types are not currently supported within a single bottom-level AS, both triangle and procedural geometry are stored in separate bottom-level AS.
 Specificaly, the geometry in the scene is:
-* Triangle geometry - consisting of a quad for ground plane.
+* *Triangle* - a ground plane quad.
-* Procedural geometry - remaining objects above the ground plane.
+* *Procedural* - all the objects above the ground plane.

 #### Procedural geometry
 Procedural geometry is defined by an axis-aligned bounding box (AABB) and an intersection shader.
 The AABB defines geometric confines within a bottom-level AS object space.
-Once ray hits the AABB, intersection shader for the AABB is called to evaluate if the ray intersects any geometry within it and calls ReportHit() if it does.
+When a ray hits the AABB, an associated intersection shader for the AABB from the hit group is called to evaluate if the ray intersects any geometry within it.
+If the shader finds an intersection, it calls *ReportHit()*.

-This sample implements three intersection shaders, as well as multiple different primitives per each intersection shader:
+This sample implements three intersection shaders with multiple different primitives per each intersection shader:
-  * Analytic - a geometry with multiple spheres and an axis aligned box.
+  * *Analytic* - a geometry with multiple spheres and an axis aligned box.
-  * Volumetric - a metaballs isosurface (aka "blobs").
+  * *Volumetric* - a metaballs isosurface (aka "blobs").
-  * Signed distance - six different primitives and a fractal pyramid.
+  * *Signed distance* - six different primitives and a fractal pyramid.

 The ray/procedural primitive tests used in the intersection shaders assume primitive local space with AABB implicitly being <-1,1>.
 The sample applies per primitive scale transform to scale up the AABBs.
 A ray can only be retrieved either in world space (via *WorldRay\*()* intrinsic) or bottom-level AS object space (via *ObjectRay\*()* intrinsic).
-Therefore the application passes transforms for converting between bottom-level AS object and primitive local space and vice versa to the intersection shader.
-The shader then transforms an object space ray into local space and calls one of the ray/primitive intersection tests such as *RayAnalyticGeometryIntersectionTest* in *MyIntersectionShader_AnalyticPrimitive* intersection shader:
+Therefore, the application passes transforms for converting between bottom-level AS object and primitive local space and vice versa to the intersection shader.
+When an intersection shader is called, it first transforms an object space ray into local space and, then, calls one of the ray/primitive intersection tests such as *RayAnalyticGeometryIntersectionTest* in the following *MyIntersectionShader_AnalyticPrimitive* intersection shader:
 ```c
 // Get ray in AABB's local space.
 Ray GetRayInAABBPrimitiveLocalSpace()